 Code language: JSON / JSON with Comments (json)

-Even if you are not using composer for your project, you can have it there without affecting anything else and use its CLI comfortably.
-In case you are not familiar with composer, get it installed easily on your system, copy the above JSON to a file named ‘composer.json’ on your project directory and run ‘composer update’ command.
-And you should be done.
+Even if you are not using Composer for your project, you can have it there without affecting anything else and comfortably use its CLI.
+In case you are not familiar with Composer, get it installed easily on your system, copy the above JSON to a file named ‘composer.json’ in your project directory, and run the ‘composer update’ command.
+And that should be it.

 Now, to verify the installation, use your terminal/command line tool and go to your project directory.
 Then run the following command: